rdegges/rdegges-blog/articles/2009/asterisk-16-agi-c-library-project.md

-% Asterisk 1.6 AGI C Library Project
+Title: Asterisk 1.6 AGI C Library Project
-%
+Date: 2009-12-20 04:00
-%
+Author: Randall Degges

-# Asterisk 1.6 AGI C Library Project
+Tags: agi, c, programming, asterisk

 I’m announcing my Asterisk 1.6 C AGI library for developers [(cAGI)][]. cAGI is a fully compliant Asterisk 1.6 AGI library for C developers.
 It can be used in